Would you like to throw a stone at me?

 The one downside to the copper molds is that they are crazy hot when they come out of the oven, which can make it a little tricky to get the buns out.
 I use a kitchen towel and wrap it around the base of the copper mold, then run a knife carefully around each roll, and flip them onto a wire rack.
 Make sure to line the bottom of each mold with parchment paper as noted in the instructions, or the buns will stick to the bottom and it will be extra hard to get them out.

 I made a few tiny changes to the recipe.
-I used my Sweet dough recipe here, added a little Peach Schnapps to the filling, and added a little of the filling to the caramel glaze.
+I used my No-Knead Sweet Dough recipe here, added a little Peach Schnapps to the filling, and added a little of the filling to the caramel glaze.

 For the dough